meg-gutshall/100-days-of-code/log.md

 ### Day 11: January 11, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: Sinatra Sessions Lab
+**Today's Progress**: Worked through some of Flatiron's curriculum: Sinatra Sessions Lab

 **Thoughts**: Okay, things didn't go exactly according to plan today...
 This is a HARD lab!
 I'm still trying to wrap my head around how sessions fit in with params and instance variables in these controller action blocks.
 I like that we're learning about session secrets though and I read more in the [Sinatra documentation](http://sinatrarb.com/intro) on how to generate a secret.
 I decided to give my brain a break for tonight and get back to it tomorrow.
 [Tweet](https://twitter.com/meg_gutshall/status/1083884128204926986)

 ### Day 12: January 12, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: Sinatra Sessions Lab and Sinatra Sessions Code Along
+**Today's Progress**: Worked through some of Flatiron's curriculum: Sinatra Sessions Lab and Sinatra Sessions Code Along

 **Thoughts**: I opened up my Sinatra Sessions Lab in VS Code and deleted ONE line... now all my tests are passing.
 Haha!
 I was on to something last night, I was just lacking the mental energy to go all the way.
 Officially onto Sinatra's ActiveRecord section now!!
 [Tweet](https://twitter.com/meg_gutshall/status/1084196728914497539)